 JPMorgan Chase & Co.
-(JPM)’s traders lost money on 10 days during the third quarter, down from 28 in the prior three months when the largest U.S. bank struggled to unwind a wrong-way bet on credit derivatives.
+(JPM:US)’s traders lost money on 10 days during the third quarter, down from 28 in the prior three months when the largest U.S. bank struggled to unwind a wrong-way bet on credit derivatives.

-Losses occurred on 39 days in the first nine months of this year, compared with 18 days during the same period of 2011, New York-based JPMorgan said today in a regulatory filing (JPM).
+Losses occurred on 39 days in the first nine months of this year, compared with 18 days during the same period of 2011, New York-based JPMorgan said today in a regulatory filing (JPM:US).
 Traders earned more than $200 million on seven days in the first nine months, including five in the third quarter, the bank said.

 Chief Executive Officer Jamie Dimon, 56, ousted traders and managers and overhauled senior management amid more than $6.2 billion in losses at the chief investment office in London.
 The affair prompted the retirement of Chief Investment Officer Ina Drew, spurred lawsuits from shareholders and drew civil and criminal probes by at least three U.S. agencies.